 Many years of experience and an international network

-For more than 15 years DAASI International has been involved in many research projects in all project phases, and has been working together with numerious research institutions and universities.
+For more than 15 years, DAASI International has been involved in many research projects in all project phases, and has been working together with numerous research institutions and universities.

-Particulary noteworthy are DAASI International’s participations in the research projects
+Particulary noteworthy are DAASI International’s participations in the following research projects:

 Comprehensive range of services

 DAASI International comprehensively assists you at your research project from the conception of applications to the successfull project closure.
 Our services include:

 - consulting, e.g. regarding the integration of tools and applications

 - deployment, development and integration of AAIs (Authentification and Authorization Infrastructures), databases and visualization tools

 - planning, conception and realization of IT structures and operational models

 - support with application filing, project management and the search for partners